What Is The Skin Barrier? How To Repair Using Best Hydrators

 • Paraffin wax treatment

 The skin is the first line of protection against external factors, and the state of your skin barrier reflects its overall health.
 If the skin barrier is damaged, your skin will feel rough, bumpy, flaky, and dry.
-It may make your skin look dull.
+It may make your skin look dull and devoid of moisture.
+Dehydrated skin may also lack radiance, have reduced skin elasticity, and look dull as well.
 That is why it is crucial to take care of your skin barrier.
 Following a good skin care routine may help, but you also have to nourish your skin from within.
 Therefore, follow the tips discussed in the article, consume healthy food, drink plenty of water, and use skin-living ingredients to protect and restore the skin barrier.

 Frequently Asked Questions